medplum/medplum/packages/docs/src/pages/blueprints/lab.md

 ## Overview and Problem Space

-Diagnostic data is critical to patient care, but due to the human elements like specimen collection and the physician interpretation workflows, lab scenarios require precision and automation.
+Diagnostic data is critical to patient care, but due to the human elements like specimen collection and the physician interpretation workflows, lab scenarios require precision and bots.
 In the lab context, Medplum is used in a number of ways.

 - **Primary LIS:** used to power the experience of physicians and lab staff and core to clinical workflow in a CLIA Lab, or multiple CLIA labs
 - **Lab Network:** used to send orders to and receive results from multiple labs, but provide a unified interface to customers and partners